SAP/ui5-webcomponents/docs/4-development/08-templates.md

 ></div>
 ```

-The way to achieve the same in TSX is to use a `ref=`
+The way to achieve the same in TSX is to use a `ref`

-`ref` properties accept an object with a `obj.current` property that will be assigned the element in the DOM, or a callback that will be executed with the element passed as an argument
+`ref` properties accept an object with a `obj.current` property that will be assigned the DOM element, or a callback that will be executed with the element passed as an argument

 ```tsx
 <div